Scala Notes

 Classes and Case Classes

-Classes in Scala are blueprints for creating objects, requiring manual definition of fields and methods like toString
+Classes in Scala are blueprints for creating objects, requiring manual definition of fields and methods like toString, equals, and hashCode.

 Case classes automate these tasks, providing built-in implementations and immutability by default.
 Unlike regular classes, case classes cannot be extended.